 The best answers are (e), (b), and (f).
 Answer (e) is the best answer.
 Spotting a false negative thought is important and celebrating the discovery of those thoughts is fantastic.
-It will help in reducing guilt that may (will) arise in the future from false negative thoughts.
-Answer (b) is correct in that you do not apologize for a false negative thought.
+It will help reduce the guilt that may (will) arise from false negative thoughts.
+Answer (b) is correct because you do not apologize for false negative thoughts.
 Wilma did not make a false statement.
-On the other hand, the smile might qualify as a tacit approval.
-That is the reason this answer in in second place.
+On the other hand, the smile might qualify as tacit approval.
+That is the reason this answer is in second place.
 Answer (f) is a good answer.
 Most Type B personalities want their friends to be honest with tough questions.
-However, since there is no indication that Wilma knew that Teresa was a Type B Personality; this places this answer in third place.
+However, since there is no indication that Wilma knew that Teresa was a Type B Personality, this rates the answer as number three.

-Answer (a) is not correct since one does not have to apologize for false negative thoughts.
+Answer (a) is incorrect since one does not have to apologize for false negative thoughts.
 It might raise the question in Teresa’s mind that there might be something deeper behind the apology.
 Answers (c) and (d) do not apply without knowing more facts.
-If Wilma goes home and cries for hours it may suggest a significant problem that might approach a phobia, which would require professional help.
+If Wilma goes home and cries for hours, it may suggest a significant problem that might approach a phobia, which would require professional help.
 Answer (g) might be an appropriate response if the guilt is minor or passing.
-However the fact that she experienced guilt indicates Wilma thought the incident was improper.
+However, the fact that she experienced guilt indicates Wilma thought the incident was improper.

 Potential Answers to Hard Exercise 1.

 (a) Paul should do nothing since his guilt is due to a False Negative Thought;